Fatboychummy-CC/ProgrammingChallenges/README.md

 - `run.lua`: The Lua script that you should provide your solution in.
 - `output.txt`: Not created until the challenge is ran at least once, contains the last output of the challenge.

+The individual challenge libraries define their own save structure, but as a general rule, the challenges will be downloaded such that each argument passed to the `get` command will be a subfolder "deeper".
+Again, using the earlier Advent of Code example, the challenge would be saved to `challenges/advent-of-code/2024/3/1/`.

 ### Extending the Runner
 If you want to add support for a new challenge website, you can do so by